Design and Evaluate Recomposited OR-AND-XOR-PUF: OAX-PUF

-\mypara{Uniformity} Here we simulate $x+y+z$ APUF vectors: each vector has 10,000 elements of `1' or `0'---the `1'/`0' is randomly generated with a probability of 0.5 assuming that each underlying APUF is with an ideal uniformity of 0.5.
-Then for the first APUF $x$ vector(s), they are ORed to resemble $U_{\rm or}$.
-The next $y$ vectors are ANDed to resemble $U_{\rm and}$, and the rest $z$ vector(s) are OXRed to resemble $U_{\rm xor}$.
-Finally, the three new vectors from the OR, AND, and XOR blocks are XORed to resemble the ultimate uniformity of OXA-APUF.
-The Table~\ref{tab:uniformity} summarizes simulated results when a number of $x,y,z$ combinations are employed, where the uniformity of OAX-APUF always approaches to 0.50.
-This agrees well with the formulation in Eq.~\ref{eq:u_oax1} and \ref{eq:u_oax0}, again validates the effectiveness of our formulation.
+\mypara{Uniformity} We now simulate $x+y+z$ APUF vectors, where each vector has $10,000$ elements of `1' or `0'---the `1'/`0' is randomly generated with a probability of 0.5, assuming that each underlying PUF is with an ideal uniformity of 0.5.
+Then, the first $x$ PUF vector(s) are ORed to resemble $U_{\rm or}$.
+The next $y$ vectors are ANDed to resemble $U_{\rm and}$, and the remaining $z$ vector(s) are OXRed to resemble $U_{\rm xor}$.
+Finally, the three new vectors from the OR, AND, and XOR blocks are XORed to resemble the ultimate uniformity of OAX-PUF.
+Table~\ref{tab:uniformity} summarizes the simulated results when a number of $x,y,z$ combinations are used, where the uniformity of OAX-PUF always approaches 0.5.
+This result agrees well with the formulation in Eq.~\ref{eq:u_oax1}, again validating the effectiveness of the proposed formulation.